 The data is now “self protecting” so you can send it anywhere.
 With the TDF protective wrapper traveling with the data, the data basically self protects by persisting encryption with the data wherever it goes.

 Authenticated systems / individuals will be requesting access over time.
 With each access request, new entries appear on the audit log.
-For instance, if you allowed re-sharing, this will appear in the audit logs and dashboard.
+For instance, if you allowed re-sharing, this will appear in the audit logs and Control Center.
 If unauthorized access is attempted, the audit logs will show that as well.
 The audit log provides persistent insights into who accesses, or attempts to access, the data - where, when, and over time.

 TDF and Virtru allow access policy changes over time, including by individuals, devices, or by geography, as your requirements change.
 Revocation is the most dramatic and impactful control, and visually demonstrates your full data control capabilities.